Phone-GWP-group

 Seasonal shopping habits

-Seasonal shopping habits will be difficult to predict this year, due to the worsening cost of living crisis.
+Seasonal shopping habits will be difficult to predict this year.

 What is seasonal packaging?

-Seasonal packaging is that used for a specific event, time period, or promotion.
+Seasonal packaging is used for a specific event, time period, or promotion.
 Popular at Christmas, seasonal product packaging aims to drive sales amongst consumers who would not usually (or infrequently) buy a specific product.
-Limited edition packaging can include different print, designs, colours, sizes or even materials.
+Limited edition packaging can include different prints, designs, colours, sizes, or even materials.

 seasonal packaging design